srl-labs/containerlab/docs/manual/kinds/srl.md

 In case a user-provided certificates/keys need to be used, the `root-ca.pem`, `<node-name>.pem` and `<node-name>-key.pem` files must be copied by the paths outlined above for containerlab to take them into account when deploying a lab.

+In case only `root-ca.pem`, and `root-ca-key.pem` files are provided, the node certificates will be generated using these CA files.

 ### License
 SR Linux containers require a license file to be provided.
 With a [`license`](../nodes.md#license) directive it's possible to provide a path to a license file that will be used for srl nodes.